Naupjjin/2025-AIS3-pre-exam-challenge/PyWars/solver/README.md

 OK, let me review code.
 It have filter, and just upload `.py`
 But we can use `script.pyz.py`, it can bypass its filter.
+And if your upload's file format is `.pyz`, it will be executed no matter how its file extension

 ## script
 run.sh